Shubham1727/Shubham1727.github.io/README.md

-# Shubham1727.github.io
+# Personal Website

-This is the repository for my personal portfolio website.
+This is the source code for my personal website.
+You can view the live site at [https://Shubham1727.github.io.](My Website Link).

-## Features

-- Responsive design
-- Showcase of my projects and skills
-- Contact form for inquiries

 ## Technologies Used